Alicia-Sheng/Foodie-WebVersion/README.md

 - ***For Customers***

-  - Rankd food and beverage options by rating, price
+  - Rank food and beverage options by rating, price
   - View order status
   - See order history
   - Add comments